-E-rate funding years are named for the year in which they START.
-For example, the funding year which covers bills incurred between July 1, 2017 and June 30, 2018 is called FY2017.
+E-rate Process – Dates to Remember E-rate funding years are named for the year in which they START.
+For example, the funding year which covers bills incurred between July 1, 2020 and June 30, 2021 is called FY2020.

 The E-rate program consists of 3 main forms that must be done for any successful funding.
 Those forms are:

 Form 470 This is a procurement document that notifies the public that you are accepting bids for services.
 Typically this document is done in the fall (approximately 9 months) preceding the funding year services are sought.